 What is windowsguidenews[.]com?

-If visited, windowsguidenews[.]com presents dubious content or it opens a couple of untrustworthy websites.
-It functions like many other rogue websites, for example, reforeperc[.]pro, asonsbirthi[.]pro and pushstack[.]co.
-Most of windowsguidenews[.]com visitors do not open this address intentionally, they get redirected to it by some potentially unwanted application (PUA) that is installed on their browser or operating system.
-Also, apps of this type are usually designed to display various advertisements and collect information related to browsing habits.
+Most windowsguidenews[.]com visitors do not open this website address intentionally - they are redirected to it by potentially unwanted applications (PUAs) installed on their browsers or operating systems.
+Furthermore, PUAs are usually designed to display various advertisements and collect information relating to users' browsing habits.

 |Detection Names||Full List Of Detections (VirusTotal)|